David Gilmour: First solo works

 By the late 1970s, Gilmour had begun to think that his musical talents were being underused by Pink Floyd.
-In 1978 he channelled his ideas into his first solo studio album, David Gilmour, which showcased his guitar playing and songwriting.
-Music written during the finishing stages of the album, but too late to be used, was incorporated into a song by Waters, which became "Comfortably Numb" on the Pink Floyd album The Wall (1979).Wright was fired during the Wall sessions; the relationship between Gilmour and Waters deteriorated during the making of the Wall film and the album The Final Cut (1983).
-The negative atmosphere led Gilmour to produce his second solo studio album, About Face, in 1984.
-He used it to express his feelings about a range of topics, from his relationship with Waters to the murder of John Lennon.
+In 1978, he released his first solo album, David Gilmour, which showcased his guitar playing and songwriting.
+Music written during the finishing stages of the album, but too late to be used, became "Comfortably Numb" on the Pink Floyd album The Wall (1979).

+The relationship between Gilmour and Waters deteriorated during the making of the Wall film and the album The Final Cut (1983).
+This negative atmosphere led Gilmour to produce his second solo studio album, About Face, in 1984., which he used to express his feelings about a range of topics, from his relationship with Waters to the murder of John Lennon.
 Gilmour toured Europe and the US, supported by the Television Personalities, who were dropped after the singer, Dan Treacy, revealed Barrett's address on stage.
 Mason also made a guest appearance on the UK leg of the tour, which despite some cancellations eventually turned a profit.
 When he returned from touring, Gilmour played guitar with a range of artists and produced the Dream Academy, including their US top-ten hit "Life in a Northern Town" (1986).

-Gilmour co-wrote five songs on Harper's album The Unknown Soldier (1980), including "Short and Sweet", which was first recorded for Gilmour's first solo album.
+Gilmour co-wrote five songs on Roy Harper's album The Unknown Soldier (1980), including "Short and Sweet", which was first recorded for Gilmour's first solo album.
 In April 1984, Harper made a surprise guest appearance at Gilmour's Hammersmith Odeon gig to sing "Short and Sweet".
 This was included in Gilmour's Live 1984 concert film.
 Harper also provided backing vocals on Gilmour's second solo studio album About Face (1984).

-In 1985, Gilmour played on Bryan Ferry's sixth solo studio album Boys and Girls, as well as the song "Is Your Love Strong Enough" for the US release of the Ridley Scott–Tom Cruise film Legend (1985).
+In 1985, Gilmour played on Bryan Ferry's sixth solo album, Boys and Girls, and on the song "Is Your Love Strong Enough" for the US release of the Ridley Scott film Legend (1985).
 The music video for "Is Your Love Strong Enough" incorporated Ferry and Gilmour into footage from the film.
 In July that year, Gilmour played with Ferry at the Live Aid concert at Wembley Stadium in London.
+He contributed to Pete Townshend's 1985 album White City: A Novel, including the single "Give Blood", and the 1985 Grace Jones album Slave to the Rhythm.
+Gilmour also played guitar on Paul McCartney's 1984 hit single No More Lonely Nights, on the title track of Supertramp's 1985 album Brother Where You Bound and on three tracks of the 1986 album Persona by the classical guitarist Liona Boyd.